 Fresh fruits and vegetables, while extremely healthy, can also pose a danger.
-Some fruits and vegetables harbor harmful bacteria that can lead to cholera and other diseases.
-Exposure of fruits and vegetables to chemical pesticides to remove these bacteria leaves residues that can also harm humans.
+Some fruits and vegetables are exposed to pests that can carry bacteria and diseases, as well as destroy crops.
+Exposure of fruits and vegetables to chemical pesticides to deter pests leaves residues that can also harm humans.
 Washing fruits and vegetables with a solution of potassium permanganate can help eliminate both pesticide residue and harmful bacteria.

 Potassium Permanganate Chemistry

-Chemically, potassium permanganate consists of one potassium or K ion, one manganese or Mn ion, and four oxygen or O ions, in the chemical formula KMnO4.
+Chemically, potassium permanganate consists of one potassium or K ion, one manganese or Mn ion, and four oxygen or O ions, in the chemical formula KMnO4, according to Hepure Technologies.
 Also known as Condy's crystals, a dilute potassium permanganate solution appears slightly purplish-pink.
-About 7 g of pure purple-bronze potassium permanganate crystals can dissolve in about 100 g of water.
+About 7 grams of pure purple-bronze potassium permanganate crystals can dissolve in about 100 grams of water.
 Much more dilute solutions are used, however, when washing fresh fruits and vegetables.

 Pesticide Residues